datastax/spark-cassandra-connector/doc/16_partitioning.md

 //16/04/08 17:30:04 INFO DAGScheduler: Job 19 finished: count at <console>:37, took 6.308165 s
 ```

-So again we can save the time of a shuffle if we are joining on a partition key of a C* table.
+So again we can save the time of a shuffle if we are joining on a partition key of a Cassandra table.
 The
 advantages here scale as well, the larger the data to be joined the greater the advantage to be
 gained.